DRincs-Productions/pixi-vn-tester/README.md

-# Pixi'VM
+# Pixi'VM + React Template

-Pixi'VM is a npm package that is used to create visual novels using pixi.js.
+This is a template for a web application using Pixi'VM and React.